Arun-antony267/Url-deploy/README.md

 - psql (postgreSQl) --version 16.1
 - Nodejs -v 18.13.0
 - Yarn -v 1.22.19
+- sideKiq -V 7.2.0

 After that clone the repository and run following commands

 - bundle install
 - rails assets:precompile
 - rails db:migrate

+ You need to run the sidekiq in another terminal with same project directory in which your project will be running using the following command

+ - bundle exec sidekiq

  after these commands you are good to go you can launch the website localy by running